-- You must have a provider (a doctor, dentist or other prescriber) write your prescription. - Your prescriber must either accept Medicare or file documentation with CMS showing that he or she is qualified to write prescriptions, or your Part D claim will be denied.
-You should ask your prescribers the next time you call or visit if they meet this condition.
-If not, please be aware it takes time for your prescriber to submit the necessary paperwork to be processed. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service.) - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
-(See Section 3, Your drugs need to be on the plan's "Drug List.") - Your drug must be used for a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
-(See Section 3 for more information about a medically accepted indication.)
+- You must have a provider (a doctor, dentist or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription.
+Or you can fill your prescription through the plan's mail-order service.
+(See Section 2 in this chapter.) - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
+(See Section 3 in this chapter.) - Your drug must be used for a medically accepted indication.
+A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
+(See Section 3 in this chapter for more information about a medically accepted indication.) - Your drug may require approval before we will cover it.
+(See Section 4 of this chapter for more information about restrictions on your coverage.)